singhabhisek/PostmanToJmeter/README.md

 3. Execute the program to generate the JMX file in a given location as similar to Postman json file

-Prerequisites for Python Program -
+Prerequisite libraries for Python Program -
 ===================================

-import json
+1. import json
-import os
+2. import os
-import sys
+3. import sys
-import uuid
+4. import uuid
-import urllib
+5. import urllib